KelvinUng1/ReviewAR-fe/README.md

 # ReviewAR
-An mobile application that uses AR and Geolocation technology to display reviews for related nearby venues.
+A mobile application that uses AR and Geolocation technology to display reviews for related nearby venues.

 Application compatible with iOS and Android